SyncfusionExamples/How-to-change-the-itemssource-of-detailsview-at-runtime-in-winui-datagrid/README.md

-# How to change the itemssource of detailsview at runtime in WinUI DataGrid
+# How to Change the ItemsSource of DetailsView at Runtime in WinUI DataGrid?

 This example describes how to change the itemssource of detailsview at runtime in [WinUI DataGrid](https://www.syncfusion.com/winui-controls/datagrid) (SfDataGrid).